NEW! Rural Medical Student Electives as an alternative to TI overseas electives

 Currently, because of the pressure on domestic placements, there is an agreement between the two medical schools that student placements will only be approved within each University’s catchment.
 If a student wishes to undertake their elective outside their respective University’s catchment, an application for an exemption must be made to your medical school’s Dean via your Elective Module Convenor.
 We understand that a student might have strong family, whanau or iwi connections to a specific location and encourage them to discuss applying for an exemption with the Elective Module Convenor as early as possible in the process.

-Applications of interest close on Thursday 14th January, after which, there will be a selection process and successful applicants will be notified at the end of January for an interview.
+Applications of interest are currently open for these quarters.
+There will be a selection process and successful applicants will be notified for an interview.
 We anticipate the practices and other key stakeholders will be on the interview panel and they will be held via video conference.

 Please contact Esther Maxim on 021547853 or email@example.com if you would like to know more.